snabb/httpreaderat/README.md

 small HTTP requests significantly.
 1 MB is a good buffer size to use.
 See the example below for details.

-If you need io.ReadSeeker (with Read() and Seek() methods), you can wrap HTTPReaderAt with io.SectionReader.
+If you need io.ReadSeeker (with Read() and Seek() methods) to be used for example with "archive/tar", you can wrap HTTPReaderAt with io.SectionReader.

 Example